 Tours can be arranged for specific times and we will adjust our schedule to accommodate yours.
-There are restrooms and a seating area that can be used as a brown bag lunch room in an adjacent building.

 - Our basic tour, conducted by professional guides, takes about 45 minutes.